 Official Website: https://www.vim.org/

-Vim is favorite of many developers; it is a highly configurable program and specially designed to be used as a standalone application with a GUI as well as directly from the Command Line Interface (CLI).
+Vim is a favorite of many developers; it is a highly configurable program and specially designed to be used as a standalone application with a GUI as well as directly from the Command Line Interface (CLI).

 Pros: